nchagti/AnkiDeckBuilder/README.md

 5. Open **Anki**, click `Import File`, and choose the deck (`.apkg`) that you just generated.

-6. **After** importing your deck, click `Create Deck`.
+6. **After** importing your Main Deck, click `Create Deck`.
 Name this deck `<YourMainDeckName>::<FirstSubdeckName>`.
 This will create an empty subdeck for your Main Deck.

 7. Select your Main deck and click on Browse.
 In the search field, use the tags or fields to start filtering your deck.
 In this case, use the following search: `deck:<YourMainDeckName> tag:len7::prob::1-500 OR tag:len7::prob::501-1000 OR tag:len8::prob::1-500 OR tag:len8::prob::501-1000`

 8. Select all questions (`Ctrl + A` on Windows or `Cmd + A` on MacOS), right click on the questions, and click `Change Deck`.
 Choose the subdeck that you just created to move all top 1000 probable 7 and 8-letter words into it.

-9. Repeat steps 6-8 to create a subdeck for your JQXZ words.
+9. Repeat steps 6-8 to create a **separate** subdeck for your JQXZ words.
 In the search bar, use the query `deck:<YourMainDeckName> tag:len*::jqxz` to find all JQXZ words of all lengths.
 Move them to your second subdeck.

-10. Repeat steps 6-8 to create a third subdeck for all other words in your deck.
-In the search bar, use the query `deck:<YourMainDeckName> -tag:len7::prob::1-500 -tag:len7::prob::501-1000 -tag:len8::prob::1-500 -tag:len8::prob::501-1000 -tag:len*::jqxz`.
+10. Repeat steps 6-8 to create a third, **separate** subdeck for all other words in your deck.
+In the search bar, use the query `deck:<YourMainDeckName> -deck:<FirstSubdeckName> -deck:<SecondSubdeckName>`.
 Move all of these words to your third subdeck.

+    For example, if your Main Deck is called `Anagrams`, your first subdeck is called `High_Prob_Bingos`, your second subdeck is called `JQXZ_words` and your third subdeck is called `Everything_Else`, then your search query would be `deck:Anagrams -deck:High_Prob_Bingos -deck:JQXZ_words`.

 11. For each subdeck, change the daily new word limit and daily review limit, making sure that the limit for the bingos is greater than that for the JQXZ words, and the limit for the JQXZ words is greater than the limit for all other words in your third subdeck.
-This will ensure that you're seeing more high probability words than you see JQXZ words, and more JQXZ words than all other words.
+This will ensure that you're seeing **more** high probability words than you see JQXZ words, and **more** JQXZ words than all other words.

 12. Make sure that the daily new word limit and review limit for the main deck **either totals or is more than the limits for the subdecks combined**.
 Suspend low-priority words or change the daily new word limit for the subdeck with all other words to 0 until you're ready to study them.